the-taproom/build-process/README.md

 # Build Process

 This build process aims to be an agnostic way to ensure modern features in our Shopify projects.
-It is entirely opt in.
+It is entirely opt-in.
 This enables it to be dropped into an existing theme but only affect new files created in the scripts/styles folders.
 Any old assets wouldn't be converted to build process unless explicitly done so.
-This also allows one to 'opt out' of the process during development if needed. so at any point, a file can be moved back to `assets`, `theme.liquid` file reference updated, and theme deployed to circumvent the build process.
+This also allows one to 'opt-out' of the process during development if needed. so at any point, a file can be moved back to `assets`, `theme.liquid` file reference updated, and theme deployed to circumvent the build process.